|Correcting Magnetic Anomalies.

 In this example, I've chosen a

 location that is due North of the cave.
-N shows the
+"N"

-direction to True Magnetic North and N' shows the
+shows the direction to True Magnetic North and N' shows

-direction to distorted Magnetic North.
-As you can see,
+the direction to distorted Magnetic North.
+As you can

-distorted North is 5 degrees West of where it is
+see, the distorted North position is 5 degrees West of

-supposed to be.
-When you sight your marked location, the
+where it is supposed to be.
+When you sight your marked

-compass needle will be pointing 5 degrees West of North,
+location, the compass needle will be pointing 5 degrees

-so your marker will appear to be at +5 degrees.
-To
+West of North, so your marker will appear to be at +5

 apparent location of your Marker from the actual